ixiaopan/blog/content/post/DL-05-CNN.md

 ### LeNet

-[LeNet](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf) was the earliest CNN proposed for handwriting digits recognition, which was published in 1998.
+[LeNet](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf) was the earliest CNN proposed for handwritten digit recognition in 1998.
 As the oldest CNN architecture, it is a good starting point to learn how CNNs work before we move on to more complex networks.